nickname2002/MonoZenith/README.md

 }
 ```

+### Tilemap reading
+Reading tilemaps is not built into MonoZenith.
+However, for reading tilemaps, the framework TiledSharp is recommended.
+An example of reading a tilemap using TiledSharp is provided [here](https://github.com/Temeez/TiledSharp-MonoGame-Example/blob/master/TiledSharp%20MonoGame%20Example/Game1.cs).

 ## Known issues
 - Only the "pixel.ttf" font can be used due to conversion limitations.
 This will be addressed in the future.
 - At the moment, the assets need to be placed inside the `Content` folder within the `bin` folder.
 This is not the intended